 Regent Jenkins was driven by a desire that every student in Georgia would have access to top-quality higher education.
 His focus was always on what was best for the students, and he understood keenly the connection between the success of the System’s students and the success of the state of Georgia.
 Education, he knew, was the key to all of life’s opportunities and possibilities.

 In honor of his dedication to the mission of the University System of Georgia and his life of exemplary service to others, the trustees of the University System of Georgia Foundation have renamed the annual faculty award “The Felton Jenkins, Jr. Hall of Fame Faculty Award.”

 Emily Followill and Alan Jenkins accept a gift to honor the memory of their father, Felton Jenkins, Jr., from Regent Dink NeSmith

-In honor of his outstanding service to the state of Georgia and his continued commitments to higher education, public service and leadership in this state and around the world, the 2017 recipient of The Elridge McMillan Lifetime Achievement Award is Hank Huckaby.
+In honor of his outstanding service to the state of Georgia and his continued commitments to higher education, public service and leadership in this state and around the world, the 2018 recipient of The Elridge McMillan Lifetime Achievement Award is Billye and Henry “Hank” Aaron.